modbas/mad76/doc/teachros/teachros.md

 -   Learn how to code for ROS2 in Python

--   Learn functional chain in Control Theory / Embedded Systems with message-based-communication of signals
+-   Learn functional chain in Control Theory / Embedded Systems and message-based-communication of signals

+-   Run MAD76

+-   Configure MAD76 computer vision

+-   Program joystick control

 What is ROS
 ===========